eurocontrol-asu/open_alaqs/open_alaqs/scripts/austal_from_csv/README.md

 - Source emission files — one per active source/timestep

 These files can be used directly with the AUSTAL executable or loaded back via the QGIS plugin's "Use Existing AUSTAL Input Files" option.

+### Running AUSTAL automatically

+If `austal_exe_path` is set in the config and `--run-austal` is passed on the command line, the script will execute AUSTAL immediately after generating the input files.
+AUSTAL output (concentration grids, log files) will be written into the same `output_path` directory.
+The script forwards AUSTAL's stdout/stderr and exits with AUSTAL's return code on failure.

 ---